 The Agency has a long-standing relationship with the IERCD.
 Over the last few years, the focus has been on greater regional classroom presentation and developing opportunities to better represent the Agency to the public.
-These endeavors have been successful, and it is recommended that the program be continued and expanded (as appropriate).
+These endeavors have been successful, and the program is recommended to be continued and expanded (as appropriate).